 6.1.
 Creating Buzz: Marketing and Advertising Costs

-The hotel construction cost breakdown should include a portion for these activities in order to make sure that your hotel has a strong start for your establishment, particularly for luxury hotels aiming to make a grand entrance.
-Remember, advertising just doesn’t send you a response immediately.
-It takes some time and if you have done the marketing in the right way then it is surely going to give you results.
+The construction cost breakdown should include some of these activities to ensure that your hotel has a strong start for your establishment, particularly for luxury hotels aiming to make a grand entrance.

 6.2.
 Pre-Opening Expenses: Getting Ready for Guests

-Pre-opening expenses include different aspects which include staff training, operational setup, and pre-launch events.
-These costs are important in order to prepare your hotel for guests and ensure a smooth start.
+Pre-opening expenses include different aspects, including staff training, operational setup, and pre-launch events.
+These costs are essential to prepare your hotel for guests and ensure a smooth start.

 6.3.
 Reserving for Initial Low Occupancy

-This ensures that the hotel remains financially stable even when occupancy rates are lower than you have expected in the earlier time.
-This cost you can consider put aside according to the hotel type you are about to open and must include the salaries of the staff.
+This ensures that the hotel remains financially stable even when occupancy rates are lower than you expected at earlier times.
+You can consider putting aside this cost according to the hotel type you are about to open and must include the salaries of the staff.

 7. Post-construction and Grand Opening